-All non-consumable items that are repaired or replaced must be entered into the maintenance logbook.
+All non-consumable items, that are repaired or replaced, must be entered into the maintenance logbook.
 Entrees into the logbook should include any symptoms of problems along with the status of the system after the repair has been completed.

-- 6.1.0 Daily (consumables).
-These items are needed to operate the GC/MS system but their replacement, or repair, does not need to be entered into the maintenance logbook. - 6.1.1 Perform Autotune - 6.1.2 Check and fill solvent rinse vial on autosampler, empty waste solvent vials. - 6.2.0 Monthly and after maintenance run a column efficiency standard mix consisting of phentermine, methamphetamine, cocaine, testosterone propionate, morphine and alprazolam and compare to previous month's runs.
-The data acquisition method must clearly separate each of these compounds.
-Retention times should be within +/- 0.04 minutes.
+- 6.1.0 Daily (consumables, i.e. items used once and then discarded).
+These items are needed to operate the GC/MS system but their replacement, or repair, does not need to be entered into the maintenance logbook. - 6.1.1 Perform Autotune - 6.1.2 Check and fill solvent rinse vial on autosampler, empty waste solvent vials. - 6.2.0 Monthly and after maintenance, run a standard mix containing at least one morphine based opiate in a concentration between 40.250ug/ml (example GC/MS Drug Standard Mix from Grace) and compare it to the previous month's run for response, separation and identification.
+The data acquisition method should clearly separate each of the compounds.
 A printout is kept in the maintenance logbook.
-To establish a baseline for training and information purposes this mix will be run on each GC/MS method and the printouts kept with the printed methods.
-The exceptions to this are any non controlled substances (blood inhalants, etc.) and meth quant methods.
-The mix does not need to be refun on other specifically named methods that are of limited scope unless there is reason to believe that performed maintenance would result in a significant change of retention times, i.e. a different or drastically shortened column - 6.3.0 Quarterly, if possible. - 6.3.1 If so equipped, check the oil level of the rough pump.
+If during maintenance a significant portion of the column is removed, a new column is installed, or the "DRLG" general screening temperature program is altered then a standard or set of standards will be analyzed consisting of at a minimum alprazolam, phentermine and methamphetamine.
+Alprazolam must be identified and phentermine and methamphetamine must be able to be separated.
+The TIC (Total Ion Chromatograph) of this run/runs will be kept in the maintenance logbook. - 6.3.0 Quarterly, if possible - 6.3.1 If so equipped, check the oil level of the rough pump.
 Fill if needed and note in logbook.
-This can only be done if the pump is not running. - 6.4.0 Annual - 6.4.1 Replace solvent trap and pump oil if so equipped.
-Should be done when other maintenance is performed, approximately once a year.
+This can only be done if the pump is not running. - 6.4.0 Annual - 6.4.1 Replace solvent trap, solvent line, and pump oil if so equipped.
+This should be done when other maintenance is performed, approximately once a year. - 5.4.2 Vacuum dust from electronics and fans.